The dual tree of a recursive triangulation of the disk: Properties of the limit dual tree TZ

-\begin{prop} Almost surely $\dim_M(\cT_Z)=1/\beta.$ \end{prop} \begin{proof} The upper bound is a simple consequence of the continuity properties of the sample paths of $Z$.
-Since $Z$ is $\alpha$-H\"older continuous for every $\alpha<\beta$ \cite[][Theorem~1.1]{legalcu} , there exists $C_\alpha<\infty$ almost surely such that for every $x,y\in [0,1]$ one has
+\begin{pf} The upper bound is a simple consequence of the continuity properties of the sample paths of $Z$.
+Since $Z$ is $\alpha$-H\"older continuous for every $\alpha<\beta$ \cite{legalcu}, Theorem~1.1, there exists $C_\alpha<\infty$ almost surely such that for every $x,y\in[0,1]$ one has

-For $r>0$, fix $\delta>0$ such that $C_\alpha \delta^\alpha=r$.
-Let $\pi_Z$ denote the canonical projection from $[0,1]$ to $\cT_Z$.
-The collection $\{ B(\pi_Z(i\delta), 2 r) : i=0,\dots, \lfloor \delta^{-1}\rfloor \}$ is a covering of $\cT_Z$.
-Indeed, for any point $u\in \cT_Z$, there is $x\in [0,1]$ such that $\pi_Z(x)=u$ and $i\delta \le x<(i+1) \delta$ for some $i\le \lfloor \delta^{-1} \rfloor$ and by definition of $\cT_Z$
+For $r>0$, fix $\delta>0$ such that $C_\alpha\delta^\alpha=r$.
+Let $\pi _Z$ denote the canonical projection from $[0,1]$ to $\mathcal T_Z$.
+The collection $\{ B(\pi_Z(i\delta), 2 r)\dvtx i=0,\dots, \lfloor\delta ^{-1}\rfloor\}$ is a covering of $\mathcal T_Z$.
+Indeed, for any point $u\in \mathcal T_Z$, there is $x\in[0,1]$ such that $\pi_Z(x)=u$ and $i\delta\le x<(i+1) \delta$ for some $i\le\lfloor\delta^{-1} \rfloor$ and by definition of $\mathcal T_Z$

-It follows immediately that $N(\cT_Z, 2r)\le \delta^{-1}+1$ which implies that
+It follows immediately that $N(\mathcal T_Z, 2r)\le\delta^{-1}+1$ which implies that

 for any $\alpha<\beta$.
-Letting $\alpha\to \beta$ yields the upper bound.
+Letting $\alpha\to\beta$ yields the upper bound.

-For the lower bound, for every $r>0$ small enough, we exhibit a set of about $r^{-1/\beta}$ points in $\cT_Z$ in which any two points are at least at distance $2r$ apart.
-To this aim, we work directly with the fixed-point equation for $Z$, that we can expand in any way we like in order to exhibit a convenient partition of $\cT_Z$.
-We rely on the fragmentation process underlying the construction of $\cT_Z$.
+For the lower bound, for every $r>0$ small enough, we exhibit a set of about $r^{-1/\beta}$ points in $\mathcal T_Z$ in which any two points are at least at distance $2r$ apart.
+To this aim, we work directly with the fixed-point equation for $Z$, that we can expand in any way we like in order to exhibit a convenient partition of $\mathcal T_Z$.
+We rely on the fragmentation process underlying the construction of $\mathcal T_Z$.

-We use the standard embedding of the process of chord insertion in continuous time, and modify slightly the point of view of Section~\ref{subsec:notset}, in which chords insertions may fail.
-Let $\bX(t)=(X_i(t): i\ge 1)$ be the element of $\ell^1_{\downarrow}:=\{(x_1,x_2,\dots): x_1\ge x_2\ge \dots, \sum_{i\ge 1} x_1\le 1 \}$ representing the (ordered) sequence of fragment sizes at time $t$ in the self-similar fragmentation of index $1$ and dislocation measure corresponding to the uniform binary split of the mass \cite{Bertoin2006}.
-(Then at the times of the split events $\tau_j$, $j\ge 1$, $\bX(\tau_j)$ is distributed like the ordered sequence of masses of the fragments when $j$ chords have been inserted.)
+We use the standard embedding of the process of chord insertion in continuous time, and modify slightly the point of view of Section~\ref{subsecnotset}, in which chords insertions may fail.
+Let $\mathbf X(t)=(X_i(t)\dvtx i\ge1)$ be the element of $\ell^1_{\downarrow}:=\{(x_1,x_2,\ldots)\dvtx x_1\ge x_2\ge\ldots, \sum_{i\ge1} x_1\le1 \}$ representing the (ordered) sequence of fragment sizes at time $t$ in the self-similar fragmentation of index $1$ and dislocation measure corresponding to the uniform binary split of the mass \cite{Bertoin2006}.
+[Then at the times of the split events $\tau_j$, $j\ge1$, $\mathbf X(\tau _j)$ is distributed like the ordered sequence of masses of the fragments when $j$ chords have been inserted.]